mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 Welcome to the NordVPN WireGuard Configuration Generator & Proxy Servers Fetcher tool!
 This project aims to simplify the process of setting up optimized WireGuard configuration files for NordVPN servers while also providing a convenient way to fetch proxy servers from the NordVPN API.
 As a bonus addition to the project, we are introducing a version of the tool written in Go language for users who prefer Go over Python, along with a web version that generates configuration files without the private key, making the use of the access token optional for added security.

+We are committed to keeping our website ad-free for a better user experience.
+You can help us maintain this by supporting the creator.
+Simply use the referral link provided on the website to get your NordVPN subscription.
+This way, you get a free 1 to 3 months of NordVPN, and we get a little something back for creating this tool.

 If you find this project useful, please consider giving it a star to show your love and support!

 ## Introduction